 The Patriarchal, also known as the archiepiscopal cross or the crux gemina, is a variation of the Christian cross, believed to have originated during the Byzantine era.
 It’s the official heraldic emblem of archbishops of the Roman Catholic Church.

 The Patriarchal cross is similar to the traditional Latin cross and to the Papal cross in design.
 However, while the Latin cross has only one crossbar and the Papal cross has three, the Patriarchal cross has two.
 The second crossbar is shorter in length and is located above the main crossbar, nearer to the top.

-- The first bar represents the death of Jesus while the second cross bar represents his resurrection and victory.
+In some contexts, the second bar represents the ecclesiastical power of Byzantine emperors.
+The second cross bar represents his resurrection and victory.

 The Patriarchal cross features in the coat of arms of Hungary.
 It’s one of the national symbols in Belarus.
 It was also used by the Knights Templars during the Crusades.

 Is the Patriarchal Cross the Cross of Lorraine?